HVAC contractors in the State of Louisiana are regulated by:

 Louisiana HVAC License Exam

-The Air-Conditioning, Ventilation, Refrigeration, and Duct-Work exam in Louisiana is developed by NASCLA.
+The Air-Conditioning, Ventilation, Refrigeration and Duct-Work exam is:

 - 100 Questions